 how to take control of your life by forming positive habits: part one

-but these virtues are exactly the kinds of things that people need most. when you look at people who are both professionally successful and happy with their personal lives, you will invariably see habits that reflect these ways of behavior.
+but these virtues are exactly what we need most. when you look at people who are both professionally successful and happy with their personal lives, you will invariably see habits that reflect these behaviors.

-we constantly hear about the habits that the world’s most successful business leaders have – like Bill Gates reading 50 books a year, or the morning ritual Tony Robbins calls “priming”. but we rarely hear about how they developed those habits in the first place.
+we constantly hear about the habits of the world’s most successful business leaders have, like Bill Gates, who reads 50 books a year, or the workout regimen of Bob Iger. but we rarely hear about how they developed those habits in the first place.

-this article will directly address that issue. it is the first in a two-part series, where the second part shows how long it takes to truly establish good habits so that they become second-nature. read on to find out how you unlock your potential and change your life for the better.
+this article, the first in a two-part series, directly addresses that issue. the second part will show how long it takes to truly establish good habits, so that they become second-nature—and help you unlock your potential and change your life for the better.

 habits are how you manage a brain on autopilot

-according to a study published by Cornell University, the average american makes around 35,000 decisions every day. we are not fully conscious of most of these decisions – they take place just under the sheen of our internal monologue.
+according to a study published by Cornell University, the average american makes around 35,000 decisions every day. we are not fully conscious of most of these decisions; they take place just under the veil of our conscious mind.

-the human brain has evolved to interpret experience and steer the body towards an appropriate response. the vast majority of these responses don’t require conscious thought, and even the ones that do, if repeated often enough, no longer will. taking the time and effort to build good habits and overwrite bad ones actually revises the brain’s autopilot program.
+the human brain has evolved to interpret experience and steer the body toward an appropriate response. the vast majority of these responses don’t require conscious thought, and even the ones that do, if repeated often enough, no longer will. taking the time and effort to build good habits and overwrite bad ones actually revises the brain’s autopilot program.

-some highly successful and industrious leaders – like Mark Zuckerberg and Barack Obama – subscribe to the theory of decision fatigue, which claims that the human ability to make conscious choices wears out over the course of the average day. that’s why both Zuckerberg and Obama intentionally limit their own wardrobes. one less unimportant choice to make.
+some highly successful and industrious leaders—like Mark Zuckerberg and Barack Obama—subscribe to the theory of decision fatigue, which claims that the human ability to make conscious choices wears out over the course of the average day. that’s why both Zuckerberg and Obama intentionally limit their wardrobes. it’s one less unimportant choice to make.

-these strategies help the brain conserve energy and steer behavior towards successful outcomes. they become habits that lead to greater professional and personal success.
+these strategies help the brain conserve energy and steer behavior toward successful outcomes. they become habits that lead to greater professional and personal success.

-almost everyone has an intuitive idea about how habits form. in most cases, the opinions of parents, mentors, and close friends form a fundamental substrate upon which habits are built. these factors often stretch back into early childhood and form an entire system of behavior that defines the essence of a person’s activities in day-to-day life.
+almost everyone has an intuitive idea about how habits form. in most cases, the opinions of parents, mentors, and close friends form a substrate upon which habits grow. they often stretch back into early childhood and form an entire system of behavior that defines a person’s activities in day-to-day life.

-but everyone feels good about establishing a good habit, at first. you start meditating in the mornings, or go to the gym a few times, or express your gratitude and appreciation for a friend. but eventually something comes up and gets in the way, or you simply forget. enthusiasm is the easy part. commitment is the hard part.
+everyone feels good about establishing a good habit—at first. you start meditating in the mornings, or go to the gym a few times, or express your gratitude and appreciation for a friend. but eventually something comes up and gets in the way, or you simply forget. enthusiasm is the easy part. commitment is the hard part.

-the problem here is that willpower just isn’t enough. clinical psychologists have found that, in most cases, willpower is not sufficient for enacting positive change over a long period of time.
-Aristotle referred to this as “akrasia”, which translates roughly to “incontinence” or “lack of mastery.”
+the problem is that willpower isn’t enough. clinical psychologists have found that, in most cases, willpower is not sufficient for enacting positive change over a long period of time.
+Aristotle referred to this as akrasia, which roughly translates to “incontinence” or “lack of mastery.”

-the one difference that stood out most in this research was the effect of participating in a positive environment that offered a structure of support. an environment that rewarded good behavior turned out to be far more effective than one that punishes bad behavior. willpower is still an important part of the equation, but it isn’t the whole answer.
+In this research, the change-making difference was participating in a positive environment that offered a structure of support. an environment that rewarded good behavior turned out to be far more effective than one that punishes bad behavior. willpower is still an important part of the equation, but it isn’t the whole answer.

 how to commit to positive habit-forming behaviors